herbestrella/herbestrella.github.io/_posts/2023-10-24-vmc-on-aws-vpn-connectivity.md

 ![Route-Based VPN](/assets/images/Route-based-vpn-22.png)

 ## (Optional) On-prem NSX-T Static Route
-In my setup my on-prem Palo’s BGP settings had “Allow Redistribute Default Route” as well as a static route of 0.0.0.0/0 to my eth1 (Untrust) ISP connection.
+In my setup my on-prem Palo Alto’s BGP settings had “Allow Redistribute Default Route” as well as a static route of 0.0.0.0/0 to my eth1 (Untrust) ISP connection.

 When this was enabled 0.0.0.0/0 was present on the SDDC learned routes which caused access interruption on another VPN connection we had set up on the SDDC.

-The fix was to not allow redistribute default route and set up a static route on the on-prem T0 gateway to another gateway (on the Palo) that could reach the internet.
+The fix was to not "allow redistribute default route" by unchecking and committing, then set up a static route on the on-prem NSX-T T0 gateway to another gateway (on the Palo) that could reach the internet.
 In my case, my “Edge Uplink” network gateways (which are sub-interfaces on the Palo) have access to the internet.

 ![on-prem-nsx](/assets/images/on-prem-static-1.png)

 ![on-prem-nsx](/assets/images/on-prem-static-1.png)

 ## Helpful Links
-[VMware VMC on AWS Policy Based VPN Example](https://youtu.be/XZ3ra2YbanA?si=JEv_iXXqWEEJN1xE) - Part of the VMC on AWS quickstart series - dives into the configuration of the Policy Based VPN setup from the SDDC side in NSX.
+[VMware VMC on AWS Policy Based VPN Example](https://youtu.be/XZ3ra2YbanA?si=JEv_iXXqWEEJN1xE) - Part of the VMC on AWS quick start series - dives into the configuration of the Policy Based VPN setup from the SDDC side in NSX.

 [Palo Alto How to Configure IPSEC VPN](https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000ClGkCAK) - Generic Palo Alto configuration of IPSEC VPN